-We have audited the accompanying financial statements of the Falmouth Contributory Retirement System (the "System"), a component unit of the Town of Falmouth, Massachusetts, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Falmouth Contributory Retirement System (the "System"), a component unit of the Town of Falmouth, Massachusetts, as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the System as of December 31, 2024 and the respective changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.